What is data sampling?

 - We ask for todays data separately to not get sampled data for nearby dates, this is because intraday queries always can be sampled.

-- We automatically use resource based quota for GA360 users (not available for the MCF report) where we have encountered sampled data.
+- We automatically use resource based quota for GA360 users (not available for the MCF report or for data farther back than 1 year) where we have encountered sampled data.

 Actions you can take